go-monk/from-bash-to-go/README.md

 	}
 ```

-We check the program compiles and runs:
+Check that the program compiles and runs:

 ```sh
 go run ./1/main.go
 ```

-Ok, nice.
-Let's grab a cup of coffee, we deserve it ...
+Nice!
+Time for a coffee break—you deserve it.

-## 2) Different timeout
+## 2) Different Timeouts

-You come back to your desk with a coffee and read a Slack message: "please add also healthz3 endpoint to your script ...".
-Sure, easy enough - we add `{URL: "http://localhost:8080/healthz3", HealthyStatusCode: http.StatusOK},` and run the script:
+You return to your desk with a coffee and see a Slack message like "please add the `healthz3` endpoint to your script".
+Sure, easy enough—you add `{URL: "http://localhost:8080/healthz3", HealthyStatusCode: http.StatusOK},` and run the script:

 ```sh
 ❯ go run ./1/main.go
 http://localhost:8080/healthz3 is unhealthy
 ```

-Hmmm.
-After some investigation you find out that the endpoint takes 3 seconds to reply.
-You let the guy know over the Slack and he says: "yeah I know, that's fine".
-Luckily we just need to make couple of easy changes to accomodate for this slow service.
-Run `diff ./1/main.go ./2/main.go` to see those changes.
+Hmm.
+After some investigation, you discover that the endpoint takes 3 seconds to reply.
+You inform the requester, and they reply, "yeah, i know, that's fine".
+Ok then.
+Luckily, you just need to make a couple of easy changes to accommodate this slow service.
+Run `diff ./1/main.go ./2/main.go` to see the changes.

-## 3) Read configuration from JSON file
+## 3) Read Configuration from a JSON File

-As you can see that this thing is outgrowing the original "quick and dirty script" approach.
-You think it would be nicer to read the healtcheck endpoints configuration from a file.
-Probably the easiest way is to work with a JSON file.
+At this point, the script is outgrowing the original "quick and dirty" approach.
+It would be better to read the health check endpoints configuration from a file.
+A JSON file is a simple and effective choice.

-We create a function for reading a file and returning a slice (list) of healthchecks:
+Create a function to read a file and return a slice (list) of health checks:

 ```go
 func readConfig(filepath string) ([]HealthCheck, error) {